So many festivals, so little fall

 You can't do it all, but you can do a lot.
 Just go on a power trip — to two, even three festivals in one weekend.

-If you want to cram in as many fall festivities as possible before cold weather arrives, here's our guide to the best place to be each weekend.
+If you want to cram in as many fall festivities as possible before cold weather arrives, here's our guide to the best place to be each weekend in 2024.

 For more festivals, see our Events Calendar and our lists of Oktoberfests, grape stomps and art-studio tours in Minnesota, Wisconsin, Iowa, northern Illinois and western Michigan.